2022 Asian Games opening ceremony: The OCA Flag

+The flag was raised for the third time in history to the short version of the Olympic Council of Asia Hymn.

 The Oaths

 Chinese badminton player Zheng Siwei from Zhejiang and table tennis player Sun Yingsha took the oath on behalf of all athletes.
 Chinese track and field referee Yang Zhongmin and shooting referee Gao Jiaqi took the oath on behalf of all judges and officials.
 All four took the oath in English.

 Gala Performance: Tides Surging In Asia

 Short film "Meeting in Hangzhou"

 The ancestors of Liangzhu in 3300 BC, the citizens of Lin'an in 1202 AD, and the citizens of Hangzhou in 2023 AD staged a time-space dialogue between ancient and modern times, reflecting the rapid changes in Hangzhou.

 Chapter One: "Timeless Grace"

 Dancers dance on the ink scroll.
 Then the scenery in the venue changed, showing a scene of lakes and mountains, and traditional skills such as chess, calligraphy and painting were displayed on the side stage.
 The world cultural heritage Beijing-Hangzhou Grand Canal is also on display.